MuhammadBilalAkbar/dart3_class_modifiers/README.md

 4. The class keyword itself.

-You can’t combine some modifiers because they are contradictory, redundant, or otherwise mutually
+You can’t combine some modifiers because they are contradictory, redundant, or otherwise mutually exclusive(disjoint):
-exclusive:

-abstract with sealed.
-A sealed class is always implicitly abstract. interface, final or sealed with mixin.
+- abstract with sealed.
+A sealed class is always implicitly abstract.
+- interface, final or sealed with mixin.
 These access modifiers prevent mixing in.

+## Summary

+**base**

+can not use `implements`.
+It's useful for ensuring all private members are retained.
+Disallow overriding the constructor.

+**interface**

+can not use inherit from (no usage of `extends` or `with`).
+It's useful for defining a contract for others to implement.

+**sealed**

+sealed class can not be instantiated.
+It is implicitly abstract.

+It prevents other classes from extending or implementing it outside of the same library.

+It is exhaustive (all direct subtypes (excluding indirect subtypes) of a sealed class must be covered in switch statement).

+**final**

+can not inherit or implement (no usage of `extends`, `with` or `implements`) outside of the same library.

+It is kind of like declaring a final variable.
+Once it is initialized, you can't change it.

+It's useful for closing the type hierarchy so that no such subclasses are possible.

+As a sample benefit, this allows the API owner to add new members without risking breaking changes to the consumers of the API.